top of page

 I came home to Australia in late 2009 and set off on an Australian and UK tour in 2010 with brother inlaw and John Butler Trio drummer, Jason McGann, and got some support from the Melbourne Blues Society and airplay on PBS and RRR.

 I ended up with s residency at the Blues Train down in Queenscliff on the coast of Victoria, Australia.
 Literally an old working steam train and that gave me the inspiration to want to record my album there as a celebration of that time and because no one had ever done it..
-I love that old train and so I invited my hero Chris Wilson, one of Australia’s best musicians and harmonica player to join me and the rest is history
+I love that old train and so I invited my hero Chris Wilson, one of Australia’s best musicians and harmonica player to join me and the rest of that story is history.
+(Ed. check out the multi award winning album "Blow These Tracks - Live on the Blues Train")

 What made you want to become a musician?